cvphased/MECHA_CATALOGUE/ReadMe.md

-Repository for custom CSS and responsive page layouts.
+Repository for custom CSS file and responsive page layouts.